FailAcademy/learning/adp-toronto/_slides/week-08/04-android.md

 # Exercise 2

-Time to make R10's navigation UI more platform-appropriate for Android...
+Time to make R10's navigation UI more platform-appropriate for Android.

-To do that, you're going to use platform-specific file extensions for the `NavigationLayout` component, and implement `DrawerNavigation` (from the ExNavigation module) for Android in lieu of the `TabNavigation` component that we've used for the iOS app.
+To do that, you're going to use platform-specific file extensions for the `NavigationLayout` component, and implement `createDrawerNavigator` for Android in lieu of the `createBottomTabNavigator` component that we've used for the iOS app.

-Create your platform specific files, and read-up on the `DrawerNavigation` component in the **[ExNavigation docs](https://github.com/exponentjs/ex-navigation#drawernavigation)** to implement this for Android only.
+Create your platform specific files, and read-up on the `DrawerNavigation` component in the **[React Navigation docs](https://reactnavigation.org/docs/en/drawer-based-navigation.html)** to implement this for Android only.

 ---

 # What We've Learned

-- How to configure a dev environment for Android development
+* How to configure a dev environment for Android development
-- How to use the `Platform` module in React Native components
+* How to use the `Platform` module in React Native components
-- How to use file extensions to build entirely platform-specific components
+* How to use file extensions to build entirely platform-specific components

 ---

 template: inverse

 # Questions?